adrirubio/adrirubio.github.io/_posts/2025-06-08-starting-architext-ai.markdown

 date:   2025-06-08
 ---

 <p class="intro"><span class="dropcap">H</span>ello and welcome!
-In this post, I wrapped up the AI PDF Reader by releasing a Windows version and started my next project — an AI writing assistant called Architext-AI.</p>
+In this post, I wrapped up the AI PDF Reader by releasing a Windows version and started my next project, an AI writing assistant called Architext-AI.</p>

 I started the week by creating a demo video for the AI PDF Reader, which is now embedded in  <a href="https://adrianrubio.org/blog/my-ai-pdf-reader-how-and-why-I-build-it/">last week's blog post.</a> I'm really happy with how the final version turned out.
 To wrap up the project, I released a Windows version and improved the README.
 Hopefully, the AI PDF Reader can gain some traction, as my dad and I will be sharing it across various social media platforms.
 Our goal is to reach 150 stars on GitHub.